-Adjust a the lava regularized linear models, that is a (possibly weighted) \(\ell_1\)-norm.
+Adjust a lava regularized linear model, that is a lava transformation of the data followed by a (possibly weighted) \(\ell_1\)-norm.
 The solution path is computed at a grid of values for the \(\ell_1\)-penalty.
 See details for the criterion optimized.

 Usage